K2Documentation/K2Documentation.Samples.Extensions.SmartForms.CustomFont/README.md

 # K2Documentation.Samples.Extensions.SmartForms.CustomFont
-This sample code allows you to extend the list of fonts available in the **Format** dialog by registering new font names.

 This project contains sample code that demonstrates how to register new font names making them available in the **Format** dialog.

 ## Prerequisites